 There’s no clear-cut answer: it depends.
 Biochar has fans who swear by it.
 Scientific studies have been hit-and-miss and mostly look at agricultural uses or involve tests in a lab that may not tell us much about how biochar works in a home garden.

 One of the challenges in assessing biochar is that it’s not a single, uniform substance.
 Its properties depend on what it was made from and how it was made, which means that your biochar may be very different from someone else’s.

 Or the biochar you buy this year may be different from what you got last time.

 And tests have also shown considerable variation in the results depending on the specific soil and conditions it was used in—so, your soil texture and climate, for example, will have an effect on what biochar does.

-There’s been a lot of research into biochar in recent years and a steady stream of new findings, so it would be a full-time job to keep up on all of it.
+There’s been a lot of research into biochar in recent years and a steady onslaught of new findings, so it would be a full-time job to keep up on all of it.